Santandersecurityresearch/cryptoinventory.datamodel/README.md

 ## CBOM 1.6 Comments

 * You can generate an **empty record**.
 We think that the minimum CBOM object should be a kind of asset, and depending on that, validate the proper minimum related fields.
+The file `certificate-object-1.json` is an example that validates under CBOM 1.6, that we think should not validate.
 * CBOM does not define a current **state** of the certificates.
 We have defined a state field to track it, in agreement with Santander CMDB owner.
 We think this property should be included in CBOM standard definition.
 * Field **serialNumber** is validated as 32 bytes of data.
 This is not consistent with the serial number format for a certificate (40 bytes of data).
 We have defined a new serialNumber field attached to the extended properties of the certificate.
 We think this property should be included in CBOM standard definition.
 * The model proposes the option to use the block properties to define fields not in the model.
 We propose renaming this block to **extendedProperties** because "properties" is a reserved word in a JSON schema, so using it for a definition is confusing and can conflict with some JSON schema readers.